-Usability presentation: how deeply do people understand the science of weather?
+Usability slide deck: How well do people understand the weather?

 I made this slide deck for the report on a usability test on the Weather Underground web site.
 The slides are intentionally dense with information because this was meant as a high-level deliverable as well as a presentation.
 The project was done for Kent State University.
 I did everything myself.